shotstack-samples/convert-mp4-to-gif-python/README.md

 ### What is Shotstack API?

-Shotstack API is a cloud based video editing API that enables you to render multiple videos concurrently using your choice of language.
-Sign up for a free developer account [here](https://dashboard.shotstack.io/register? utm_source=github&utm_campaign=sample_repos) to get your API key.
+Shotstack API is a cloud based video editing API that enables you to render multiple videos concurrently.
+See the available SDKs [here](https://shotstack.io/docs/guide/sdks).
+Sign up for a free developer account [here](https://dashboard.shotstack.io/register?utm_source=github&utm_campaign=sample_repos) to get API key.

 ### Why use Shotstack API?